aditimukerjee/FIFA_Supervised_machine_learning_problem/README.md

 CONLUSION
 Here XGBoost shows a r^2 value of 0.987.
 It is a good classifier to handle this non-linear data problem.

-Overall, I really liekd working with such a huge dataset.
-I could have handled missing values better using knn and linear imputtaion for numerical data and better techniques for non-numerical.
+Overall, I really liked working with such a huge dataset.
+I could have handled missing values better using knn and linear imputtaion for numerical data and applied better techniques for categorical data.